Minneapolis Everyone Online!

 For those who don’t have access to the Internet, or who don’t know how to use it, it can be difficult to get by in today’s digital environment.
 Applying for a job, paying a bill, or getting education online can be a challenge without the Internet.
 Minneapolis recognizes the need for our residents to be digitally literate if they are going to have success in the future.
-That’s why Minneapolis is kicking off a series of activities to promote digital literacy in 2013.
+That’s why Minneapolis is kicking off a series of activities to promote digital literacy.

 Free Geek Twin Cities

 - Tour Free Geek's expanded computer refurbishing center and see their inventory of low cost computers for sale.
 Donate computer equipment, sign up to volunteer, and get hands-on computer experience.

 - Presentations to learn how to take apart computers and about the key inner components.